skunkforce/OmniView/README.md

 ## Namespaces :

+Namespaces should be used to pretend potential conflicts that may arise when functions are declared multiple times in an open-source project.
-Namespaces should only be used when needed.
+However they should only be used when necessary, because the code should not be overloaded with unnecessary namespaces.

 The different PlotRegions have namespaces for readability: SideBarRegion, DevicesRegion, ToolbarRegion and PlotRegion.